Artist’s Alley Display Template Pack

 The Problem

 Through conversations with vendors and observations at craft fairs, artist alleys, and online, I noticed a recurring set of challenges.
-Many vendors, newer vendors especially, said their booths don’t look as visually captivating as other, more established booths, even though their individual products they were selling were high quality.
-Others, like a family friend I know who runs a small craft business herself, mentioned wanting professional signage but not knowing where to start or not having time to design materials from scratch.
+Many vendors, especially newer ones, felt their booths didn’t look as visually captivating as those of more established sellers, even when their products were high quality.

 My Approach